 Note that Fed.
 R. Bankr.
 P. 1008 requires all amendments to petitions, schedules and statements to be verified or contain an unsworn declaration of the debtor(s).
-In addition, this Court's ECF Procedures require the original signature pages of such amendments to be delivered to the Clerk within five (5) days of the electronic filing of the amendment.
+In addition, this Court's ECF Procedures require a scanned pdf version of the original signature pages of such amendments to be electronically submitted to the Clerk at the time of filing.